 How to get the discount: Sign up on UNiDAYS using your .edu email address.

 ID.me is a free digital identity verification service.
 They offer a variety of student deals if you verify your student status through them.
 They have all kinds of discounts available on shopping, services, casinos and travel.

 How to get the discount: Just sign up here with your .edu email address.

 StudentRate is the classic student discount site.
 It’s free to join and they give you access to all kinds of deals on tech, travel, services, school supplies, and more.

 How to get the discount: Sign up here using your .edu email.

 Whew – that’s a lot of discounts!

-We’ll be serving up part two of this list, which includes discounts on entertainment, travel and more, after stay-at-home orders are lifted across the nation.
+We’ll be serving up part two of this list soon, which includes discounts on entertainment, travel and more.

 Keep in mind that just because a discount is not listed here, doesn’t mean the company won’t offer you a discount.
 Most companies have several types of discounts available that may apply to you for other reasons besides being a student – it never hurts to ask.